Governor Jerry Brown rejects bill prohibiting deadly secondhand smoke inside California long-term health care facilities

 “A nation’s greatness is measured by how it treats its weakest members,” said the great and compassionate political leader Mahatma Gandhi.
 Unfortunately, California’s chief executive, Governor Jerry Brown (D), has a disappointing record, as California’s immediate past attorney general and current governor, regarding the treatment of some of our weakest members—our frail, vulnerable, and aging parents and grandparents suffering in nursing homes.

-AB 217 would have prohibited smoking inside long-term healthcare facilities and eliminated the unique fire and explosion risks by closing one of the bizarre loopholes in California’s otherwise strict smoke-free law banning smoking inside almost all enclosed public places, including workplaces, restaurants, and bars.
+AB 217 would have prohibited smoking inside long-term health care facilities and eliminated the unique fire and explosion risks by closing one of the bizarre loopholes in California’s otherwise strict smoke-free laws, which ban smoking inside almost all enclosed public places, including workplaces, restaurants, and bars.
 California’s landmark anti-smoking law, Assembly Bill 13, enacted as California Labor Code § 6404.5, exempts and allows smoking inside a small number of enclosed places of employment, including, for example, private smoking lounges and tobacco shops.
-But although Labor Code § 6404.5 understandably allows individuals inside private smoking lounges to expose themselves and other like-minded smokers to the toxic and deadly chemicals in tobacco smoke, the statewide smoke-free law unbelievably allows patients to smoke inside nursing homes and other long-term healthcare facilities.
+But although Labor Code § 6404.5 understandably allows individuals inside private smoking lounges to expose themselves and other like-minded smokers to the toxic and deadly chemicals in tobacco smoke, the statewide smoke-free law unbelievably allows patients to smoke inside nursing homes and other long-term health care facilities.

-But the U.S. Surgeon General has made it clear that the deadly health effects of involuntary exposure to tobacco smoke are not compatible with California’s definition of a “long-term health care facility” and with the prevention and treatment of human illness.
-In the 2006 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General by the U.S. Department of Health and Human Services, Surgeon General Richard Carmona, M.D., M.P.H., F.A.C.S., 22 national experts, and 40 peer reviewers and scientists made the following conclusive findings:
+But the U.S. surgeon general has made it clear that the deadly health effects of involuntary exposure to tobacco smoke are not compatible with California’s definition of a “long-term health care facility” and with the prevention and treatment of human illness.
+In the U.S. Department of Health and Human Services’ 2006 The Health Consequences of Involuntary Exposure to Tobacco Smoke: A Report of the Surgeon General, Surgeon General Richard Carmona, 22 national experts, and 40 peer reviewers and scientists made the following conclusive findings:

 - “Many millions of Americans, both children and adults, are still exposed to secondhand smoke in their homes and workplaces despite substantial progress in tobacco control.”